Become a humanitarian aid worker abroad

 The need for international aid and the requests put to the International Red Cross and Red Crescent Movement determine when the Finnish Red Cross posts aid workers abroad.
 Aid worker vacancies are filled based on the skills required for the mission and the person’s suitability for the task, and they are also affected by aid worker availability.

-IMPACT is the basic training course for Red Cross and Red Crescent aid workers, after which participants become part of the Finnish Red Cross aid worker reserve.
+IMPACT is the basic training course for Red Cross and Red Crescent aid workers after which participants become members of the Finnish Red Cross aid worker reserve.

-Aid workers are selected for international missions from the Finnish Red Cross aid worker reserve, which is one of the most comprehensive in the International Red Cross and Red Crescent Movement and consists of professionals in many fields.
+Aid workers are selected for international missions from the FRC aid worker reserve, which is one of the largest in the International Red Cross and Red Crescent Movement and consists of professionals in many fields.

-In addition to IMPACT training, the Finnish Red Cross offers many other training options for members of its aid worker reserve.
-In addition to IMPACT, disaster relief missions might require two other basic or specialised courses with a duration of a total of 3–8 days depending on the field.
+In addition to IMPACT training, the Finnish Red Cross offers many other trainings for members of its aid worker reserve.
+In addition to IMPACT, disaster relief missions generally require two other basic or specialised courses with a duration of a total of 3–8 days depending on the profession.

-Families may not accompany aid workers on disaster relief missions due to the nature of the conflicts.
+Families may not accompany aid workers on disaster relief missions due to the generally deteriorated security situations.

 Some long-term aid worker missions will allow families to accompany aid workers.
-The family’s ability to accompany the aid worker is determined based on the safety of the area and duration of the mission.
+Family deployments must be in a safe area and have a minimum duration of 12 months.

 Please make sure that you meet the minimum requirements.
 If you do not meet all of the requirements yet, develop your professional and other competence and apply only when you meet all of the minimum requirements.